wp-plugins/subscribe2/ReadMe.txt

 If you want to send full content HTML emails to Public Subscribers too then upgrade to [Subscribe2 HTML](http://semperplugins.com/plugins/subscribe2-html/).

 = ReadyGraph App =
-COMING SOON: This menu item allows users to sign up for a free ReadyGraph account, or sync an existing free ReadyGraph account.
+This menu item allows users to sign up for a free ReadyGraph account, or sync an existing free ReadyGraph account.
 Once a ReadyGraph account is synced, this menu item is where the user manages their ReadyGraph account, views email addresses, sends emails to their community members, and views insights on user growth.

 == Installation ==